Team Index

 As mentioned before, the collision relationship EnemyVsBullet results in damage dealing code because the Enemy and Bullet have different team indexes.
 Our bullets have a default Team Index of 0, so they will not deal damage to the Player even if a PlayerVsBullet collision relationship exists.
 To show this, we'll create a collision relationship by dragging PlayerList onto BulletList (you may have already done this in an earlier tutorial).

-Even with this collision relationship, Bullets which are fired by the Player do not deal damage to the player - the generated code checks team index and both have a team index of 0 so no damage is dealt ot the player.
+Even with this collision relationship, Bullets which are fired by the Player do not deal damage to the player - the generated code checks team index and both have a team index of 0 so no damage is dealt to the player.

 We may want enemies to be able to shoot bullets at the player.
 These bullets should have the Enemy Team Index (a value of 1) which can be assigned in code.
 To do this, add the following code to Enemy.cs CustomActivity: